robertoseba/gennie/README.md

 ## 🐛 Issues and Suggestions

 Gennie is an **OPEN** source project in its early stages.
 We welcome any bugs, issues, or suggestions you may have.
 Feel free to create an issue or contact me directly, and I'll respond as soon as possible!

+Since this is a very early version and a personal project, breaking changes may occur more often than in a more stable project.
+I'll try to keep the changes as minimal as possible, but I can't guarantee that they won't happen.

 ## 📄 License